 - My 2010 Trip to Toronto

 In 2014 three friends and I decided to go to New York City to celebrate our collective 30th birthdays.
 We went in April.
-Two of my friends had already turned 30 as of that trip, and myself and another friend were still 29, but April worked best for everyone.
+Two of my friends had already turned 30 as of that trip, (myself and another friend were still 29), but April worked best for everyone.

-One of the great things about that trip was we never felt any pressure to do everything together.
+One of the great things about that trip was that didn’t feel pressured to do everything together.
 My friends went on the Staten Island Ferry (to get photos of the Statue of Liberty), but I skipped out because I’d done it before (and more pressingly my feet were killing me and I just wanted to chill at the hotel).
 My two friends who hadn’t been to New York City went up to the Empire State Building, but my friend and I who had been to New York (and did the Empire State Building on previous trips) had dinner and drinks instead.
 One afternoon I took off on my own and wandered around Brooklyn.
-Don’t get me wrong we did lots of stuff together to, but no one was dragged along to anything.
+Don’t get me wrong we did lots of stuff together, but no one was dragged along to anything.
 I never felt like I had to do something or another.
-And in the back of my mind I knew two things
+And in the back of my mind, I knew two things.

-Check Out More Posts About New York City on Take on the World
+Check Out More Posts About New York City on Take Me to the World